AKA Narritjin 1, Maymura, Maymurru, Maymaru, Naradin, Maymary, Naridjin, Ngaradjin, Naritjun, Narrachin, Narratchin, Naritzin

 In no small part due to the role played by missionaries, Narritijin, Mawalan Marika and Munggerawuy, amongst others, produced grand episodic narrative bark paintings from the 1950's onwards.
 Narritjin’s paintings in particular are both historical recordings and artistic masterpieces.
-It is not surprising therefore that the most finely crafted barks relating the stories surrounding the Guwak ancestor and his Marnggu (Possum) companion have fetched Narritjin’s highest prices on the secondary market.
-The beautiful red ochre hues and visual complexity of Possum Tree 1964 no doubt contributed to its record breaking price of $25,200 when sold by Lawson~Menzies in May 2004 (Lot 28).
+It is not surprising therefore, that the most finely crafted barks relating the stories surrounding the Guwak ancestor and his Marnggu (Possum) companion have fetched Narritjin’s highest prices on the secondary market.
+The beautiful red ochre hues and visual complexity of Possum Tree 1964 no doubt contributed to its record breaking price of $25,200, when sold by Lawson~Menzies in May 2004 (Lot 28).
 Its aesthetic differs markedly from early figurative Western Arnhem Land bark paintings, with their origins in rock painting, which are celebrated for their anatomical detail.
 Neither do they resemble Western Arnhem Land’s recent voyage into abstraction seen in works based on designs from the Mardayin ceremony.
-For although Narritjin’s designs are also descended from ceremonial imagery, it is the art of narrative and it’s deep spiritual meaning which is their primary concern.
+For although Narritjin’s designs are descended from ceremonial imagery, it is the art of narrative and its deep spiritual meaning which is their primary concern.

 This is an artist whose works are inexplicably undervalued in the current market.
 It seems utterly unrealistic that it should remain that way for long.
 Narritjin was an extremely accomplished painter whose works were amongst the most highly regarded during the 1970’s and early 1980’s when they adorned the walls of the earliest primary market Aboriginal galleries like my own.
 His works were included in a plethora of important museum and touring exhibitions from the late 1940’s onward and have been collected by museums and institutions around the world.
 He is as strong in the literature as almost any other artist in the entire history of Aboriginal art.
 A technical master of the art of making beautiful and stable bark boards on which to paint, and the soft appeal of his early paintings in particular are enhanced by having been created with orchid juice fixative prior to the use of acrylic binders.
 Most have lasted in excellent condition and are amongst the most historically desirable works by any of the founders and leaders of the artists of North East Arnhem Land.